Times and Dates

 humanize()

-This methods returns a string that displays the difference between the current date/time and the instance in a human readable format that is geared towards being easily understood.
+This method returns a string that displays the difference between the current date/time and the instance in a human readable format that is geared towards being easily understood.
 It can create strings like ‘3 hours ago’, ‘in 1 month’, etc:

 <?php